 It’s easily one of the most beautiful places to stay in Revelstoke.

 From the middle of April until the middle of November, guests staying at the Glacier House Hotel & Resort can enjoy a complimentary light continental breakfast.
-During the winter, they serve a complete hot American-style breakfast buffet for an additional fee.
+During the winter, they serve a completely hot American-style breakfast buffet for an additional fee.

 If you plan to stay here, you can enjoy the comforts of fireplace rooms or log cabins with free Wi-Fi, satellite TV, and a coffee maker.
 Of course, you get views of the surrounding mountains from each room, too.

-The best part is that you’re not really out-of-reach when you’re here.
+The best part is that you’re not really out of reach when you’re here.
 In fact, it only takes 20 minutes to drive to the Revelstoke Mountain ski area and 10 minutes to get to downtown Revelstoke from the hotel.
 The property also provides direct snowmobile access to nearby mountains like Boulder, Frisby, and Turtle.